Teaching Physics

 5

-Finally, let the children see how time has evolved and how the matter that emerged from the impact came to exist in its present form, i.e. with the development of life on planet Earth, the planets in the universe .etc.
+Finally, let the children see how time has evolved and how the matter that emerged from the impact came to exist in its present form, i.e., the development of life on planet Earth, the planets in the universe, etc. Compare this process to the growth and change they experience in their own lives from day to day.

 How to Explain the Big Bang Theory to Children - Step 5